 Leading a KAIZEN™ Event

-Facilitation is the oft-overlooked skill needed for success
+Facilitation is the often-overlooked skill needed for success

 Knowledge of KAIZEN™ theory, principles, tools, and experience in application are of course very important in leading successful KAIZEN™ events that drive real bottom-line results.
 However, equally important are the facilitation skills of the person who is leading the event and the team.